ericoporto/ags-manual-wiki/TextBox.md

-## GUI Text Box functions and properties
+## TextBox functions and properties

 ### Font